hofmannsven/mark-posts/README.md

 Please read the [contribution guidelines](CONTRIBUTING.md) for details.

+## Translation

+If you'd like to help translate this plugin, you can do so on [WordPress Translate](https://translate.wordpress.org/projects/wp-plugins/mark-posts/).

 ## Support

-Always feel free to [raise an issue](https://github.com/hofmannsven/mark-posts/issues) on GitHub.
+Active development of this plugin is handled on GitHub.
+Always feel free to [raise an issue](https://github.com/hofmannsven/mark-posts/issues).

 ## Security